SlowDash integrates Python scripts written by users, with features including:

 ).

 Here is an example of using SlowPy Controls.
-In this example, we use a power supply device that accepts the SCPI commands through ethernet.
+In this example, we use a power supply device that accepts SCPI commands through Ethernet.

 from slowpy.control import ControlSystem